mboerwinkle/RingGame/README.md

 From inside the client directory, run `make`.
 ### Running
 From inside the client directory, run `./ringgameclient [IP]`.
 If IP is not specified, localhost is assumed.
-## Stargen
-Generates randomly placed stars in a json file
-## Font3D
-Converts a png into triangle information for a font